 While many casual observers would assume that telecommunications is a fixed technology, that would be an incorrect assumption.
 As those of us who manage and support the networks that power our companies know, the field is constantly evolving, as companies and organizations look for new ways to move traffic more efficiently, and usually for lower cost, across ever-changing networks.

-However, the issue with those protocols is that they are all different, and treat the packets they receive differently.
-When a given computer generates messages that it wants to send to another computer, it encapsulates that message into one or more packets, that it sends to the other computer more or less in order.
-These packets are modified as they leave the sending computer and move across the network, as more information (or ‘wrappers’) are added to the packet so that the packet can be moved to its destination.
+However, the issue with those protocols is that they are all different and treat the packets they receive differently.
+When a given computer generates messages that it wants to send to another computer, it encapsulates that message into one or more packets, and sends them to the other computer more or less in order.
+These packets are modified as they leave the sending computer and move across the network, as more information (or ‘wrappers’) are added to the packet so that it can be moved to its destination.

 Over time, as networking grew exponentially in volume, it began to expose issues in the current ways that network traffic was being transported.
 Packets, cells, and frames all had different structures, with different lengths and fields, and the routers and switches were required to examine every single field, even though the vast majority of them were always empty.
 What’s more, these same routers and switches were required to re-format and encapsulate different cells and frames as needed, to move them between networks.

 MPLS was developed specifically to address these issues, by removing the need to inspect every field of every packet and eliminating the need to re-format or encapsulate frames and cells.
 In MPLS networks, packets are assigned labels, which are really just streamlined headers that contain a greatly simplified set of information.
 All of the switches in the networks in question, then, just look at these labels, and nothing else.